What is a Conservation Area?

 Conservation Areas in Chichester District

-Chichester District has 85 conservation areas.
-They vary from the urban centre of Chichester, the Market Towns of Midhurst, Petworth and Selsey to small, downland village.
+Chichester District has 85 conservation areas including those within the South Downs National Park.
+They vary from the urban centre of Chichester, the Market Towns of Midhurst, Petworth and Selsey to small, coastal villages.
 Each of these areas is unique with its own 'sense of place', providing a variety of open spaces, buildings, trees, and water features which give the area its special character.
 Policies which seek the protection and enhancement of these conservation areas are included within the Local Plan.
 These policies are in line with Government policy contained within PPS 5 and seek to ensure that new development preserves or enhances the special character of the conservation area concerned.
 When considering new development in conservation areas, the council will therefore expect applicants to submit detailed plans and elevations, and they may also be asked to provide additional information to show the likely impact of their proposals on the surrounding area.

 Conservation Area Character Appraisals

 To identify the special character of its conservation areas, the council has already completed a number of 'Conservation Area Character Appraisals' which consider the historic development of each area and record its most notable features.

 Chichester has an approved programme for reviewing and updating our conservation area character appraisals which include a review of the conservation area boundaries.
 In the current financial year we will be reviewing the appraisals for Chichester City, Selsey and Tangmere further details we be posted shortly.